Velouria: Music

 The song has been labeled as punk rock and surf rock by critics.
 The song features extensive use of theremin, which the band brought in to excite Francis.
 Norton recalled, "We got a theremin player [Robert F. Brunner].
 I found him in a musician's union book under 'theremin.'
 There were, like three of them in there."

 Release

-"Velouria" was released as the lead single from Pixies' third album, Bossanova.
+"Velouria" was released as the lead single from Pixies' third album, Bossanova (1990), on July 16, 1990.
 Of the song's B-sides, "I've Been Waiting for You" is a Neil Young cover sung by Kim Deal, while "Make Believe" is a David Lovering-sung track written about Lovering's admitted "obsession" with US singer-songwriter Debbie Gibson.
 The single was a moderate alternative success, reaching number four on the American alternative charts as well as number 28 in the UK, making it the band's first top 40 UK single.

 In addition to appearing on Bossanova, the song appears on the influential 1990 Madchester compilation album Happy Daze, as well as Pixies compilations Death to the Pixies and Wave of Mutilation: Best of Pixies.